loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 **This means**:

-**Geometry (metric, distance) is not a pre-given stage, but emerges from spectral data of boundary algebra!**
+**GLS theory proposes: Geometry (metric, distance) might not be a pre-given stage, but emerges from spectral data of boundary algebra!**

 ```mermaid
 graph LR